Co-Editor In Chief

 Mike: Okay, great!
 Any other stories about inspiration?

 Rob: Well, “Gasoline” is about gasoline, and “Kill Rhythm” is about murdeer.

 Mike: Oh, you mean murder?

 Rob: Sure, murder.
 You Americans, pronouncing everything as you see fit.
 Here, listen: s-u-p-e-r spells “supeer,” so m-u-r-d-e-r spells “murdeer.”
 Is that so complicated?

 Mike: No, I guess not.
 Not after you explain it.

-Mike: That’s fine: you’ve got the major distinctions there.
+Mike: Okay, another question.
 So, do you have lots of adoring female fans?

 Mike: I suppose it would be!
 Changing the subject, what’s your assessment of the relationship between you and the other band members?

 Rob: Yes.
 Of course.
 It’s good.

 Mike: Care to be specific?
 Ben, for instance.